MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 Use the following techniques to mitigate limitations:

 ### Secure Domain Name System (DNS)
-If Secure DNS is enabled on the browser or in macOS and the DNS server supports Secure DNS, then the client doesn't tunnel traffic set to be acquired by FQDN (network traffic acquired by IP isn't affected and is tunneled according to the forwarding profile).
+If Secure DNS is enabled on the browser or in macOS and the DNS server supports Secure DNS, then the client doesn't tunnel traffic set to be acquired by FQDN.
+(Network traffic that's acquired by IP isn't affected and is tunneled according to the forwarding profile.)
 To mitigate the Secure DNS issue, disable Secure DNS, set a DNS server that doesn't support Secure DNS, or create rules based on IP.

 ### IPv6 not supported
 The client tunnels only IPv4 traffic.
 IPv6 traffic isn't acquired by the client and therefore routed directly to the network.
 To make sure that all traffic is routed to Global Secure Access, disable IPv6.

 ### Connection fallback
-If there's a connection error to the cloud service, the client falls back to either direct Internet connection or blocking the connection, based on the hardening value of the matching rule in the forwarding profile (bypass or block).
+If there's a connection error to the cloud service, the client falls back to either direct Internet connection or blocking the connection, based on the ***hardening*** value of the matching rule in the forwarding profile.

 ### Geolocation of source IP address
 For network traffic that is tunneled to the cloud service, the application server (website) detects the connection's source IP as the edge's IP address (and not as the user-device's IP address).
 This scenario might affect services that rely on geolocation.